 There’s a long list of other features on iHome’s website that all work well and easily—it even has physical buttons for many common alarm clock functions which make setting the unit reasonably logical and, more importantly, memorable.

-In the negative column, the radio’s LED font is hard to read, retro, and stupid.
-Unless you have owl night vision, you’ll have difficulty telling the time as the individual LED digits are slim and close together.
+In the negative column, the radio’s retro digital LED font is hard to read—especially in bright light.
+Unless you have owl-like night vision, you’ll have difficulty telling the time as the individual LED digits are slim and close together.
 (It’s a problem that was already solved in iHome’s above iDL44 model, so they must be aware of this horrible, horrible design mistake.)
 I could also quibble about the recessed volume and +/- buttons on top of the unit which are weird, but not a problem, functionally.

 In the end, I chose to keep the iHome iBN43BC mostly because my wife was tired of all the boxes strewn all over the bedroom and because I had to burn off my BestBuy store credit.
 This impressive alarm clock radio isn’t perfect, but it’s close enough in light of the fact that, if I hadn’t settled on something soon, my wife would’ve divorced me.